 Once upon a time, there was a boy with a bad character.
-So his father gave him a sack of nails and asked him to hammer in one each time he loses his patience and argues with someone or offends someone.
+So his father gave him a sack of nails and asked him to hammer in one each time he lost his patience and argued with someone or offended someone.

 On the first day, the boy hammered 35 nails into the fence.
 In the weeks that followed, he learned to control himself, and the number of nails he hammered diminished day by day.
 He found it easier to control himself than hammering nails.